 - More.
 As a restaurant worker in California, you have dozens of other rights and freedoms, such as tips and more.
-For more information on your rights as an employee, contact a lawyer.
+For more information on your rights as an employee, contact an employment lawyer in Los Angeles.

 CALIFORNIA LAWS FOR TIPPED EMPLOYEES

-If you work in the restaurant business, tips are a very important factor in your everyday line of work.
+If you work in the restaurant business, tips are a determinant factor for how much you take home each week.
 Therefore, you should be well-aware of your rights as an employee.
 If you are a server, bartender, or whatever the case may be, tips from satisfied customers often add up to being more than actual hourly wages paid by employers.

 When it comes to calculating tips, there are certain laws in place to protect restaurant workers.
-All restaurant workers should be aware of the basic rules of tips to avoid any problems; however if a problem does arise with your employer regarding your owed tips, then it is important to know that you are protected by federal and state laws.
-In California Laws for Tipped Employees, you will find more information that will bring your clarity as a restaurant worker in California in regards to tips.
-Keep in mind that state laws range and not all are the same for tipped employees.
+All restaurant workers should be aware of the basic rules of tips to avoid getting taken advantage of; however if a problem does arise with your employer regarding your owed tips, then it is important to know that you are protected by federal and state laws.
+In California Laws for Tipped Employees, you will find more information that will bring you clarity as a restaurant worker in California.
+State laws vary and not all are the same for tipped employees.

 RESTAURANT LABOR LAWS

-Unfortunately, many restaurant workers work harder and for less pay than many other employees in the workforce.
-Whether it is waitresses, cooks, or others, individuals in these positions work long hours and yet barely make ends meet.
-Many restaurants choose to take advantage of their workers in these situations and ignore numerous laws that have been in place for decades.
+Most restaurant workers work harder and for less pay than other employees in the industry.
+Whether it is waitresses, cooks, or others, individuals in these positions barely make ends meet.
+Many restaurants choose to take advantage of their employees in these situations and ignore numerous laws that have been in place for decades.
 Rules and regulations are violated on a daily basis in this field of work--whether it is how much workers should be paid, or the number of hours minors can work within an establishment--these are factors that should never be overlooked and violated.
 If you are a restaurant worker, it is important to know your rights.
 In Restaurant Labor Laws, we have composed a list of how you are protected.

 10 COMMON LABOR CODE VIOLATIONS